pullreports/pullreports-quick-start/spring-boot/README.md

 ## 2) Establish the JNDI DataSource in JndiTomcatEmbeddedServletContainerFactory

-Add a second `ContextResource` within [JndiTomcatEmbeddedServletContainerFactory.java] (src/main/java/com/pullreports/qs/springboot/JndiTomcatEmbeddedServletContainerFactory.java) component appropriate for your database.
+Add a second `ContextResource` within [JndiTomcatEmbeddedServletContainerFactory.java](src/main/java/com/pullreports/qs/springboot/JndiTomcatEmbeddedServletContainerFactory.java) component appropriate for your database.
 To follow the same configuration pattern used for the existing H2 JNDI DataSource, add java bean setters and corresponding properties with `application.properties` for your new database connection.

 For example, to create a connection pool to a PostgreSQL database, add this code to `JndiTomcatEmbeddedServletContainerFactory`: